HIV and Immunizations

 Vaccines not only protect individuals from disease, they protect communities as well.
 When most people in a community get immunized against a disease, there is little chance of a disease outbreak.

 Is there a vaccine against HIV?

-Testing is underway on experimental vaccines to prevent and treat HIV/AIDS, but no HIV vaccines are approved for use outside of clinical trials.
-For more information about these vaccines, read the AIDSinfo fact sheets What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine?
+Testing is underway on experimental vaccines to prevent and treat HIV, but no HIV vaccines are approved for use outside of clinical trials.
+For more information about experimental HIV vaccines, read the AIDSinfo fact sheets What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine?

 Even though there are no vaccines to prevent or cure HIV, people with HIV can benefit from vaccines against other diseases.